jdw1996/jdw1996.github.io/_src/2023-01-22-things-to-eat-see-and-do.md

   - _Cheap Charlie's Taco Shop_: Best tacos I've ever had, served out of a trailer in a gas station parking lot.
   - _DeSano Pizza Bakery_: It's weird to say that the best pizza you've ever had is at a chain in Nashville, Tennessee.
 I was skeptical too until I tried it.
   - _Hattie B's Hot Chicken_: Best chicken tenders I've ever had.
-  - _Martin's Bar-B-Que Joint_: Best ribs I've ever had, until I went to Peg Leg Porker.
+  - _Martin's Bar-B-Que Joint_: Best ribs I'd ever had, until I went to Peg Leg Porker.
 Tender but not fatty or greasy.
   - _Peg Leg Porker BBQ_: Everything I liked about Martin's ribs, but even better.
 - See
   - _The Listening Room_: Pretty modern venue that books good shows, with a variety of singer-songwriters.
 The food is good too.